hashicorp/terraform-provider-google/website/docs/r/bigquery_job.html.markdown

   (Output)
   The type of the job.

+* `terraform_labels` -
+  (Output)
+  The combination of labels configured directly on the resource and default labels configured on the provider.

+* `effective_labels` -
+  (Output)
+  All of labels (key/value pairs) present on the resource in GCP, including the labels configured through Terraform, other clients and services.

 * `status` -
   The status of this job.
 Examine this value when polling an asynchronous job to see if the job is complete.
   Structure is [documented below](#nested_status).